rindek/kosher/README.md

 Kosher
 ======

-Kosher is a somewhat overengineered attempt to abstract bookselling into a set of models.
+Kosher is a somewhat overengineered attempt to abstract bookdealing into a set of models.

 Kosher knows if an offer is good or bad.
 It is also able to compare